se-for-sci/se-for-sci.github.io/content/week5/typing.md

 TypeVar's do not hold a type by themselves.
 They always occur at least once in the _input_ of a of function.
-They may occur multiple times, or in the output, but they must occur in the input, since that's how they pick up a type.
-They can only be used in a function where they are in the input types.
-Above, when you call `f`, then `T` will be the type you call `f` with.
+They may occur multiple times, or in the output, but they must occur in the input, since that's how they are bound to a type.
+Above, when you call `f`, `T` will have the type you of the variable you called `f` with.
 So the above will pass through any types.
-You can use this inside other types, as well:
+You can use this as an argument to generics, as well:

 ```python
 def make_a_list(*args: T) -> list[T]: